vatesfr/xen-orchestra/@xen-orchestra/lite/README.md

 ### Icons

-This project is using Font Awesome 6 Free.

 Here is how to use an icon in your template.

 Note: `FontAwesomeIcon` is a global component that does not need to be imported.